aarushibansal2403-droid/gut_brain/README.md

 ## Overview

-This repository contains a Jupyter Notebook (`main.ipynb`) that performs a comparative gene expression analysis using **microarray datasets** from the NCBI Gene Expression Omnibus (GEO).
+This repository contains a Jupyter Notebook ('main.ipynb') that performs a comparative gene expression analysis using **microarray datasets** from the NCBI Gene Expression Omnibus (GEO).
 It is designed for **biologists, bioinformaticians, and computational scientists** investigating host–microbiome interactions, stress biology, or adrenal signaling pathways.

 ---